-As a response to falling returns, RWE has been slashing investments and announced planned closures of power plants to turn its business around and lower a 35 billion euro ($47.16 billion) debt pile.
+In response to falling revenue, RWE has been slashing investments and announced planned closures of power plants to turn its business around and lower a 35 billion euro ($47.16 billion) debt pile.

-Chief Executive Peter Terium has said savings must exceed an already planned 500 million euros in power generation and there will also be a reorganisation of its electricity sales business.
+Chief Executive Peter Terium has said savings must exceed an already planned 500 million euros in power generation and there will also be a reorganization of its electricity sales business.

 Strategies for making the most of your donations - from how to grow the money you plan to give to how to withdraw it with minimal tax implications.
 Video